andreistefanciprian/terraform-kubernetes-gke-cluster/readme.md

     make verify_version

-Before using terraform to build resources in a new GCP project, make sure you clean pre-existing state, lock and cache files from previous GCP projects:

-    make clean TF_TARGET=tf_bucket
-    make clean TF_TARGET=gke_cluster

-Also update the .env file in your directory with your GCP project details and the location of your service account key.
+Update the .env file in your directory with your GCP project details and the location of your service account key.

+#### Build GCP resources

-#### Create GCP bucket for storing terraform state files
+1. Create GCP bucket for storing terraform state files

     # create terraform bucket for storing tf state
     docker-compose run terraform -chdir=tf_bucket init